 Designing a rejuvenating facial treatment to rival their infamous body Remodelage technique has taken Martine de Richeville and her son Julien years of refining.
-But the good news is that it’s now available with the wonderful Donia, Julien’s right-hand woman in London.

 Whereas the body treatment is efficacious but not what we’d call relaxing – see our review here, the facial is a bit of a hybrid.
 It begins with a lovely neck and shoulder massage (that feels similar to other facial massages you may have had elsewhere), which helps to increase blood flow and undo all of the knots that might be stopping optimal lymph drainage from the face which can lead to dull, puffy skin.
 However, the signature Remodelage method of deep release massage is thankfully present too, even if it means a certain level of discomfort – removing what felt like years of tension from under the chin was a particularly painful moment and the area stayed tender to touch for about 48 hours afterwards, despite looking more defined than usual.